-However, LR 8.6.7R (1)(b) also allows a sponsor or applicant for sponsor approval to meet this part of the sponsor competence requirements without having previously submitted a sponsor declaration or relying on looking through to employees that have previously had material involvement in sponsor services requiring a sponsor declaration.
-In this case, a sponsor or applicant for sponsor approval will need to meet the requirement by reference to its provision of sufficient relevant corporate finance advisory services to persons with (or applying for) admission of securities to a UK recognised investment exchange, or a market established under the rules of a UK recognised investment exchange and with a minimum aggregate market value (or expected aggregate market value) of at least the amount required by LR 2.2.7R (1)(a).
-LR8.6.7.
-AAG ABG provides further guidance on factors the FCA may consider when determining whether a sponsor or applicant for sponsor approval satisfies this requirement, including the cumulative body of its experience and expertise providing relevant corporate finance advisory services and the range of skills, knowledge and experience evidenced through the provision of the services.
+However, LR 8.6.7R (1)(b) UKLR 24.4.12R (1)(b) also allows a sponsor or applicant for sponsor approval to meet this part of the sponsor competence requirements without having previously submitted a sponsor declaration or relying on looking through to employees that have previously had material involvement in sponsor services requiring a sponsor declaration.
+In this case, a sponsor or applicant for sponsor approval will need to meet the requirement by reference to its provision of sufficient relevant corporate finance advisory services to persons with (or applying for) admission of securities to a UK recognised investment exchange, or a market established under the rules of a UK recognised investment exchange and with a minimum aggregate market value (or expected aggregate market value) of at least the amount required by LR 2.2.7R (1)(a) UKLR 3.2.7R(1)(a).
+LR8.6.7ABG UKLR 24.4.15G provides further guidance on factors the FCA may consider when determining whether a sponsor or applicant for sponsor approval satisfies this requirement, including the cumulative body of its experience and expertise providing relevant corporate finance advisory services and the range of skills, knowledge and experience evidenced through the provision of the services.
 In this context, one form of relevant corporate finance experience may be the firm's involvement in sponsor services that have not required a sponsor declaration.

-+Notwithstanding that LR 8.6.7R provides alternative methods for demonstrating experience and expertise, it is likely that the Primary Market Specialist Supervision team will be communicating with sponsors whom they have been able to identify as struggling to satisfy LR 8.6.7R (1)(a)(ii).
+HNotwithstanding that LR 8.6.7R UKLR 24.4.12R provides alternative methods for demonstrating experience and expertise, it is likely that the Primary Market Specialist Supervision team will be communicating with sponsors whom they have been able to identify as struggling to satisfy LR 8.6.7R (1)(a)(ii) UKLR 24.4.12R(1)(a)(ii).
 However, we expect sponsors to build into their procedures an internal notification requirement that alerts management if the firm has not conducted a sponsor transaction resulting in the production of a relevant sponsor declaration for a period of time.
-Sponsors should be mindful that they remain under an obligation (LR 8.7.8R (1)(a)) to notify us as soon as possible if they cease to satisfy the criteria in LR 8.6.5R or become aware of any matter that, in their reasonable opinion, would be relevant to the FCA in considering whether the sponsor continues to comply with LR 8.6.6.R.
-In practice, we expect sponsors to contact us well before they are in actual breach of their obligations at risk of not meeting the requirements under LR 8.6.7R (1)(a).
+Sponsors should be mindful that they remain under an obligation (LR 8.7.8R (1)(a) UKLR 24.5.12R(1)(a)) to notify us as soon as possible if they cease to satisfy the criteria in LR 8.6.5R UKLR 24.4.5R or become aware of any matter that, in their reasonable opinion, would be relevant to the FCA in considering whether the sponsor continues to comply with $\frac{LR}{8.6.6.R}$ UKLR 24.4.10R.
+In practice, we expect sponsors to contact us well before they are at risk of not meeting their obligations under $\frac{LR 8.6.7R}{1}$ UKLR 24.4.12R(1).

-In most cases, sponsors at risk of not meeting the requirements of LR 8.6.7 R (1) will seek to recruit to satisfy this requirement.
-For guidance on how our provisions for 'looking through' to employees apply to these situations, please see question (il) below on the application of LR 8.6.7AG for new applicants and existing sponsors.
+In most cases, sponsors at risk of not meeting the requirements of LR 8.6.7 R (1) $\underline{\text{UKLR 24.4.12R(1)}}$ will seek to recruit to satisfy this requirement.
+For guidance on how our provisions for 'looking through' to employees apply to these situations, please see question (I) below on the application of $\underline{\text{LR 8.6.7AG}}$ $\underline{\text{UKLR 24.4.14AG}}$ for new applicants and existing sponsors.